Diabetic Ketoacidosis Management

 Research: Diabetes Distress and Burnout

-Ongoing health challenges, comorbid medical conditions, medication and diet cost issues and family dynamics can all affect a person’s ability to successfully manage any health condition.
+Ongoing health challenges, comorbid medical conditions, medication and diet cost issues, and family dynamics can all affect a person’s ability to manage any health condition successfully.
 When emotions (sadness, anger, hostility, frustration, and even fear) become overwhelming, diabetic distress (a feeling of defeat) can often occur.
-Without prompt, patient specific interventions (mental health services, financial assistance, self-management education), these feeling will progress to diabetic burnout, and increase the risk of unhealthy habits (poor medication adherence and overall glycemic control).
+Without prompt, patient-specific interventions (mental health services, financial assistance, self-management education), these feelings will progress to diabetic burnout and increase the risk of unhealthy habits (poor medication adherence and overall glycemic control).
 (32)

 Diabetes distress can easily progress to diabetes burnout without appropriate ongoing medical treatment and mental health interventions.
 When a person with diabetes reaches the point of burnout, they often appear to disconnect from their routine healthcare, exhibiting indifference towards their overall health and well-being.
 They may become both mentally and physically exhausted from the daily requirements of this chronic medical condition.
 At this point, it is not uncommon to observe a person’s total disregard for their ongoing medical treatments, daily medications, routine self-care, and more.
 Missed medications, missed medical appointments, poor dietary intake, and a visible lack of basic hygienic practices are cause for concern.

 A multidisciplinary approach to treating suspected diabetic distress and burnout is highly encouraged.
-From ongoing education, physical and mental health assessments, and enrollment in therapies (individual therapy sessions, and support groups), the person with diabetes needs a supportive environment in which to become empowered in the self-management of their disease progress.
-In doing so, it is believed that health outcomes are optimal, and the risk of long-term complications is lowered.
+From ongoing education, physical and mental health assessments, and enrollment in therapies (individual therapy sessions and support groups), the person with diabetes needs a supportive environment in which to become empowered in the self-management of their disease progression.
+In doing so, health outcomes are believed to be optimal, and the risk of long-term complications is lowered.
 (33)

 Ask yourself...